Jeff Herman

-Jeffrey Marc "Jeff" Herman (born 1959) is an American trial lawyer who specializes in representing victims of sexual abuse, and has been described as a "[t]op church sex abuse attorney".
-He is the founding and managing partner of the South Florida-based firm Herman Law, and has been described in the media as "the nation's leading attorney when it comes to handling high-profile sexual abuse lawsuits".
+Jeffrey Marc "Jeff" Herman (born 1959) is an American trial lawyer specializing in representing victims of sexual abuse.
+He is the founding and managing partner of the South Florida-based law-firm, Herman Law, and has been described in the media as "the nation's leading attorney when it comes to handling high-profile sexual abuse lawsuits".

-Herman gained substantial publicity for bringing cases against alleged sexual predators and institutions that protect them.
+Herman's work has garnered substantial publicity for bringing cases against alleged sexual predators and institutions that protect them.
 He has been featured in The New York Times, USA Today, Forbes, People, and New York magazine and is a contributor to The O'Reilly Factor, MSNBC, and CNN.
-He is best known for exposing the clergy sexual abuse scandal in the Archdiocese of Miami and the Archdiocese of Denver, Herman is also noted for his landmark $100 million verdict on behalf of a client who was sexually abused by Rev. Neil Doherty, one of the largest verdicts ever against an individual priest.
+Amongst his cases, he is known for exposing the clergy sexual abuse scandal in the Archdiocese of Miami and the Archdiocese of Denver.
+Herman is also noted for securing a landmark $100 million verdict on behalf of a client who was sexually abused by Rev. Neil Doherty, one of the largest verdicts ever against an individual priest.
 He has also represented clients against public figures, including financier Jeffrey Epstein, puppeteer Kevin Clash, and director Bryan Singer.
-By 2015, Herman stated that he had litigated more than 800 cases in the field.
+In 2015, Herman stated that he had litigated more than 800 cases in the field.

 Early life, education, and career

-Born and raised in Youngstown, Ohio, Herman attended the University of Arizona, and received a J.D. from Case Western Reserve University School of Law in 1985, where he was on the editorial board of the Canada-United States Law Journal.
+Jeff Herman was born and raised in Youngstown, Ohio.
+He attended the University of Arizona in Tucson, Arizona and received a J.D. from Case Western Reserve University School of Law in Cleveland, Ohio in 1985, where he also served on the editorial board of the Canada-United States Law Journal.

 He began practicing law in Florida in 1985, and "was a successful commercial lawyer before he shifted exclusively to sexual-abuse".
 In one case during this period, in 1995, Herman successfully represented Robin Elkins, a saxophonist who had patented a means of storing and retrieving bits of sound on a computer, a technology that led to electronic voice mail.

-Sexual abuse cases
+Jeff Herman is the Founder of Herman Law, where he serves as Managing Partner.
+The firm has exclusively represented victims of sexual abuse nationwide for more than 25 years.